id Software Principles

 [9:38] No prototypes.
 Just make the game.
 Polish as you go.
 Don’t depend on polish happening later.
 Always maintain constantly shippable code.

 Right from the start, Romero baffles us with a "Don't do prototypes".
 What!
 But everyone else advises so!
 This sure sparked my curiosity.
 Also what's the deal with this fuzzy "Just make the game"?
-This principle don't seem to be directly applicable.
+This principle doesn't seem to be directly applicable.
 Let's investigate.

 We knew what the game was, we had it in our minds.
 We had 10 years of experience.
 This is a small team of 4 people, large team obviously need planning and prototypes.